College Corps Logo

 • Connect with a network of College Corps Fellows working toward a common purpose to better our communities across the state.

-• Be enrolled full-time, or 12 or more units, each semester at Riverside City College for a full academic year (August – June)
+• Be enrolled as a full-time student at Riverside City College over the course of the academic year (August – June)

 • Maintain good academic standing